AxelSparkster/CBS_Bot/README.md

 You'll need to do two things to get this to work:
 * Run `pip install -r requirements.txt` in the project directory
-* Add your own token (Explained in the next section.)
+* Add your own token (explained in the next section)

 ## Using CBS Bot